MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/assets.md

    :::image type="content" source="media/customer-asset-create-manually-new.svg" alt-text="Screenshot of the New Customer Asset form.":::

-1. Enter a **Name** for the customer asset.
-Examples of descriptive names include the make and model of the asset, the name of the product in the product catalog, a general name like *HVAC Unit*, or a label like *HVAC Unit second floor*.
+1. Enter a descriptive **Name** for the customer asset.
+For example, the make and model of the asset, the name of the product in the product catalog, a general name like *HVAC Unit*, or a label like *HVAC Unit second floor*.

 1. Optionally, enter more details: